jongmoochoi/irisfaceRGBD/README.md

 # 3D Face Modeling

-## This is a 3D face modeling software.Structure
+## This is a 3D face modeling software.
 Description
 This Window library supports 3D face modeling with the PrimeSense or Kinect 1.0 camera.
 It supports functions of face modeling.
 There are two supporting versions: (1) Visual Studio 2013 and (2) 2015 Solutions (x64 Release)